openkfw/TruBudget/frontend/README.md

 This project is based on the `create-react-app` starter kit provided by the Facebook Incubator.
 The main part of the project configuration is encapsulated into the `create-react-app` and not accessible.
 If you need to access project configuration you can eject the project, which will then move the configuratin into the project.
 More informations here: https://github.com/facebookincubator/create-react-app

 ## Production vs. Development Mode
 It is common for Modern Single Page Application to run in in different modes.
-This also apply to the EEPPortal frontend.
+This also apply to the EEP-Portal frontend.
 We decide between:
 * Development Mode: Is started with node and offers JIT, Hot Reloading and Debug Logging.
 The node process spawns an own webserver, performance is degraded but developer experience is best
 * Production Mode: Application is pre-build and transpiled to an ES5 Version of Javascript (compatible with a variety of browser), no log output, optmized file-sized.
 The production mode outputs static files which need to be hosted on a seperate webserver (in our case NGINX).
 Performance is best, developer experience (due to compiling and deployment to separate server) lowest.